 The Living Expenses Support Scheme (LESS), formerly the Westminster Additional Grants Scheme, is here to help students who are in need of additional financial support during the academic year.
 The scheme aims to help and award students with an additional grant that can be used to meet any maintenance needs, such as rental costs, travel costs, childcare costs, day-to-day costs etc.

 The scheme cannot be used to pay tuition fees.

 Who can apply?

 You will need to show that you have applied for the maximum student support available from Student Finance including the Maintenance Loan.
 This includes applying for finance based on your household income.
-Further information may be found on Gov.uk
+Read more on student finance on the Gov.uk website.

 If you started your degree before September 2012

 You must be studying at least 60 credits in the 2016–17 academic year.
 You must also have applied for the part-time Tuition Fee Grant and Course Grant from Student Finance England.

 If you started your degree after September 2012

 You must be studying at least 30 credits in the 2016–17 academic year.
 You must also have applied for the new part-time Tuition Fee Loan from Student Finance England.